miyoshitakaaki/swift-architecture-template-navigation/Sources/Navigation/Documentation.docc/GettingStarted.md

    }
 }

----

-It is recommended that the flow of the ApplicationFlow and TabFlow properties be let.
+- Note: It is recommended that the flow properties of the ApplicationFlow and TabFlow are defined to be let.
 A clear method is provided for initialization.

----

 AppDelegate has ApplicationFlow like below.